 The ***K It Diet.
 I won't Worry About Weight Gain During the Holidays

-I have had my struggles with weight loss and weight gain.
+I had had my struggles with weight loss and weight gain.
 When you spend over 15 years of your life trying to lose weight, you learn a lot.
-You know the right way to lose weight and keep up with all of the newest research and trends.
+You, the proper way to lose weight.
+I keep up with all the newest research and weight loss trends.

-I’m one of those people that cannot lose weight unless I starve myself half to death.
-I’m talking about a stringent diet of counting calories and fat, measuring portions.
-I don’t want to live my life like that after doing that for over a year I got sick of it.
+Diets do not work for me unless I starve myself half to death.
+To lose any weight, I must adhere to a stringent diet of counting calories and fat, measuring portions.
+I cannot live like that forever after over a year I had enough.

-I knew I was doing everything you’re supposed to do.
-Heck, I spent the past two years in training for half marathons.
-The way I was eating the weight should have melted off.
+I was doing everything you’re supposed to do.
+I ate right.
+I spent the past two years in training for half marathons.
+The weight should come right off.
+I do not cancel out exercise by over eating.

-I know too many women who decide that for some arbitrary reason during the holidays they must be a certain size.
+Many women who decide for some arbitrary reason during the holidays they must be a certain size.
 A Christmas Party.
-New Years.
+New Year.
 Whatever.
 They will pick the latest diet trend or worse crash diet.
-The glitch is the minute you go back to living your life the way it is before you’re going to gain that weight back.
+When you resume old eating habits you gain the weight back.

-That’s the thing about weight loss it’s not just about the weight coming it is literally about changing your whole life.
-It is a forever commitment.
-That’s why the *uck it diet appeals to me so much and works for me because instead of focusing on arbitrary things and stressing myself out and raising my cortisol levels and making weight loss even more difficult I'm focusing on what matters.
+Weight loss is not about the weight it is changing your whole life.
+Weight loss is a forever commitment.
+Hence why the *uck it diet appeals so much and works for me because instead of focusing on arbitrary things and stressing myself out and raising my cortisol levels and making weight loss even more difficult I'm focusing on what matters.

-Guess what it’s working.
-I didn’t let myself have french fries for almost an entire year you know what I’m eating french fries and guess what I’m losing weight.
-When wasn't I eating french fries was losing weight?
+Guess what this is working.
+I didn’t let myself eat french fries for almost an entire year you know what I’m eating french fries and guess what I’m losing weight.
+During the time I swore off french fries was I losing weight?
 No.

-That’s the thing about weight loss during the holiday's food is everything right now.
+The thing about weight loss during the holiday's food is everything right now.
 Our Thanksgiving revolves around dinner.
 Christmas parties are all about food and drinks.
-So the matter what we do somehow food is involved and feeling the need to look our best is also a concern.
+When we celebrate food is the focus.
+Feeling the need to look our best is also a concern.

-I’m not telling you if you’re severely overweight to stop dieting that’s not what I’m saying what I’m saying is letting weight loss stress you out defeats the purpose.
+I’m not telling you if you’re overweight to stop dieting.
+What I’m saying is letting weight loss stress you out defeats the purpose.

-I need to lose quite a bit of weight, yet I'm not missing out on life in the next two months.
-I won't let the most wonderful time of the year become a nightmare because I'm afraid of gaining a couple of pounds.
+I need to lose more weight, yet I'm not missing out on life in the next two months.
+I won't let the most wonderful time of the year become a nightmare because I'm afraid of gaining two pounds.

-I mean be reasonable here if you go and have Thanksgiving dinner and have a little extra slice of pie or you have a cocktail you will not wake up the next morning weighing 5 pounds more.
+Be reasonable if you eat Thanksgiving dinner and a slice of pie or you drink a cocktail you will not wake up the next morning weighing 5 pounds more.

-Well you make sure you get up, and you do your regular exercise routine, and if you can put an extra 10 or 15 minutes and skip on having a latte that day or have less desert, you won’t gain the weight.
+If you overate the day before?
+What can you do?
+Well you make sure you get up, and you do your regular exercise routine, and if you can put an extra 10 or 15 minutes and skip on having a latte day or desert you won’t gain the weight.

 We are at the time of year where the articles about losing weight next year and gym membership deals are everywhere.

-Is it okay to have a New Year’s resolution where you want to lose 30 pounds?
-Of course, that’s fine, but the whole point does not let it take over your life.
+If you want to lose 30 pounds, that’s fine the whole point is do not let weight loss take over your life.
 That’s the problem with diet and exercise programs like that your entire life revolves around the diet.

-Five small meals a day or hitting the gym six days a week is something most busy moms cannot do that long-term realistically.
-We can barely find the time to eat once a day or shower.
-Not that I’m saying it doesn’t work it must work for some people because people are doing it.
-It is just not reasonable for everyone to do.
+Five small meals a day or hitting the gym six days a week is something most busy moms cannot do that long-term.
+We hardly have the time to eat or shower.
+Not that I’m saying that doesn’t work it works for some.
+Five small meals and six workouts a week is not reasonable for everyone.

 We should not expect what works for others to work for ourselves.
 We need to find what works best for us.
 For some, that means eating a little less and just buying clothes that fit.

-Weight loss is not that complicated every day or to go for a walk for half an hour.
-Sign up for the ballroom dancing class that you’ve wanted to take.
-It’s not about going high-intensity workouts it's about getting up and moving.
+Weight loss is not that complicated every day walk for half an hour.
+Sign up for the ballroom dancing class you’ve wanted to take.
+Exercise does not have to be a bunch of high-intensity workouts.
+Exercise is about getting up and moving.

 Do what works for you.
 If that means being 5 pounds over your goal weight and being able to sleep in in the mornings, then do it.
 I assure you no one will notice those five pounds give or take.

-Yes, I do know Margaret Cho did go on Dancing With the Stars and lost even more weight.
+I know Margaret Cho went on Dancing With the Stars and lost even more weight.
 That does not change the initial message which is saying don't let this control your life.

-Live your life just don't eat in excess.
-Diets do not work for everyone because frankly, diets are restricting what one eats.
-When that happens yes you will lose weight and probably too much, but then the rebound effect comes into play.
-Unless you continue on the path of restriction, the weight will come back hence the yo-yo dieting many experiences.
+Live your life don't eat in excess.
+Diets do not work for everyone because diets are restricting what one eats.
+When you restrict your calories and fat yes, you will lose weight and too much.
+Then the rebound effect comes into play.
+Unless you continue on the path of restriction, the weight will come back hence the Yo-Yo dieting many experiences.
 What needs to happen is a lifestyle change.

-So instead of going on a diet learn to eat a little less.
+So instead of dieting learn to eat a little less.
 Learn to move a lot more.
-I am going to have my eggnog latte and Christmas cookies and not give it a second thought.
+I will enjoy an eggnog latte and Christmas cookies.
 So should you.